 Filipinos loves to munch these street food mani specially when travelling a long road to province.
 Vendors will normally climb each bus to sell mani while the bus conductor awaits for more passengers to fill the vacant seats.

 Cook it today, your own homemade spicy adobong mani, some people are even selling it in small plastic tubs for business.
-Who knows, this could be a sucessful business you’ve been waiting for.
+Who knows, this could be a successful business you’ve been waiting for.
 Enjoy and happy cooking!

-Spicy Adobong Mani
+Adobong Mani Recipe

 1 kilo raw shelled peanuts